jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 #### 8.2.3 Sourcetracker

-Sourecetracker requires a OTU table (generated above) and a metadata file that tells the program what libraries in the OTU are a 'sink' or a 'source'.
+Sourcetracker requires a OTU table (generated above) and a metadata file that tells the program what libraries in the OTU are a 'sink' or a 'source'.
 This metadata file in this case is recorded here, `02-scripts.backup/02-microbiome_calculus-deep_evolution-individualscontrolssources_metadata.tsv`,